Mar 21, 2008

 BOB DOROUGH: Yeah.

-JAD: Where does the melody come from?
+ROBERT: Where does the melody come from?

-BOB DOROUGH: Melody comes—the Muse
+BOB DOROUGH: Melody comes in the muse.

-ROBERT: Ever met this muse?
+ROBERT: Have you ever met this muse?

-BOB DOROUGH: I had a muse.
+BOB DOROUGH: I had a muse, yes.

 BOB DOROUGH: Yeah, I thought it was something that just came out of the air to me.
 I wonder if I stole it. [laughs]